Selective disk backup and restore for Azure virtual machines

 az backup restore restore-disks --resource-group {resourcegroup} --vault-name {vaultname} -c {vmname} -i {vmname} -r {restorepoint} } --target-resource-group {targetresourcegroup} --storage-account {storageaccountname} --restore-only-osdisk

-Get protected item to get disk exclusion details with Azure CLI
+Get a protected item to get disk exclusion details with the CLI

 az backup item show -c {vmname} -n {vmname} --vault-name {vaultname} --resource-group {resourcegroup} --backup-management-type AzureIaasVM

-There's an additional diskExclusionProperties parameter added to the protected item as shown below:
+Another diskExclusionProperties parameter is added to the protected item:

 "extendedProperties": {